qq41761439/FaceNetTraining/README.md

 # FaceNetTraining
 FaceNet training using colab
 ## Inspiration
-The code is heavily inspired by the [OpenFace](https://github.com/davidsandberg/facenet#inspiration) implementation.
+The code is heavily inspired by the [Face Recognition using Tensorflow](https://github.com/davidsandberg/facenet#inspiration) implementation.